stucchio/Homepage/pelican/content/equal_weights.md

 title: Why a pro/con list might beat your fancy machine learning algorithm
-date: 2014-06-12 09:00
+date: 2014-06-24 09:00
 author: Chris Stucchio
 tags: linear regression, regression, statistics, unit-weighted regression
 mathjax: true
+status: draft

 I'm currently dating two lovely women, Svetlana and Elise.
 Unfortunately continuing to date both of them is unsustainable so I must choose one.
-In order to make such a choice, I wish to construct an approximation to my long term happiness - a function $@ f : \textrm{Women} \rightarrow \mathbb{R} $@ which approximately predicts my happiness with a given choice.
-I can then compute $@ f(\textrm{Svetlana}) $@ and $@ f(\textrm{Elise}) $@ and choose whichever one is larger - if my approximation is well chosen I will make the *utility* maximizing choice most of the time.
+In order to make such a choice, I wish to construct a *ranking function* - a function which takes as input the characteristics of a woman and returns as output a single number.
+This ranking function is meant to approximate my [utility function](http://en.wikipedia.org/wiki/Utility) - a higher number means that by making this choice I will be happier.
+If the ranking closely approximates utility, then I can use the ranking function as an effective decisionmaking tool.

-In statistics we have many techniques for computing such a function, [linear regression](http://en.wikipedia.org/wiki/Linear_regression) being a simple example.
-Unfortunately, linear regression is relatively useless to me in this case - linear regression requires a considerable number of samples, and I have not dated sufficiently many women nor kept careful records of my happiness.

-Instead, I'm going to discuss a much simpler method of making decisions, described in [1772 by Benjamin Franklin](http://www.procon.org/view.background-resource.php?resourceID=1474):
+In concrete terms, I want to build a function $@ f : \textrm{Women} \rightarrow \mathbb{R} $@ which approximately predicts my happiness.
+If $@ f(\textrm{Svetlana}) > f(\textrm{Elise}) $@, I will choose Svetlana (and vice versa).

+One of the simplest procedures for building a ranking function dates back to 1772, and was [described by Benjamin Franklin](http://www.procon.org/view.background-resource.php?resourceID=1474):

 > ...my Way is, to divide half a Sheet of Paper by a Line into two Columns, writing over the one Pro, and over the other Con.
 Then...I put down under the different Heads short Hints of the different Motives...I find at length where the Ballance lies...I come to a Determination accordingly.

-The mathematical name for it is [unit weighted regression](http://en.wikipedia.org/wiki/Unit-weighted_regression).
+The mathematical name for this technique is [unit weighted regression](http://en.wikipedia.org/wiki/Unit-weighted_regression), and the more commonplace name for it is a Pro/Con list.

 I present the method in a slightly different format - in each column a different choice is listed.
 Each row represents a characteristic, all of which are pros.
-A con is transformed into a pro by negation - rather than treating "disturbs my work" as a con, I treat "Lets me work" as a pro.

-If a woman posesses the characteristic under discussion, a +1 is assigned to the relevant row/column, otherwise 0 is assigned:
+A con is transformed into a pro by negation - rather than treating "Fat" as a con, I treat "Not Fat" as a pro.
+If one of the choices possesses the characteristic under discussion, a +1 is assigned to the relevant row/column, otherwise 0 is assigned:

 <table>
 <tr><th>Characteristic</th><th>Elise</th><th>Svetlana</th></tr>